davinov/stained-glass/README.md

 # StainedGlass
 Awesome stained pictures are no more exclusivity of church.

-## Apply to a picture
-For a nice replacement, ensure not to have particular styles on the `img` element.
+For a nice replacement, ensure that you have no particular styles on the `img` element, or apply the same to `.stained-glass`.

 ```JavaScript
   new StainedGlass(HTMLImageElement, [options]);